- Search The Registry

 - My Account

 *Arthur Walker was born on this date in 1936.
 He was a Black Solar Physicist and educator.
 This form of science focuses on many aspects of the solar system.

-The only child of Cuthbert and Hilda Walker from Cleveland, OH he was close to his many cousins.
-In 1941 his family moved to New York, where Walker's father set up his own law practice.
+The only child of Cuthbert and Hilda Walker from Cleveland, Ohio, he was close to his many cousins.
+In 1941 his family moved to New York, where Walker's father set up his law practice.
 Arthur Bertram Cuthbert Walker Junior’s paternal grandfather was James Henry Walker, a schoolmaster from Barbados.
 Young Walker loved science.
-Both of his parents supported him, his mother, Hilda, was especially key in his development.
-She organized parents at his elementary school to fight a problem of teachers leaving the school during the day for errands.
+Both his parents supported him, and his mother, Hilda, was especially key in his development.
+She organized parents at his elementary school to fight the problem of teachers leaving the school during the day for errands.
 This led to a transfer to a new school outside their district.
 There, Arthur discovered the library and science.
 He wanted to study the universe like Albert Einstein.

 His first love was chemistry, but when his teacher tried to discourage him, Hilda stepped in again and told the teacher in no uncertain terms that her son would study whatever he pleased.
-When Walker then decided to pursue physics, his mother encouraged him to apply to the Case Institute of Technology in Cleveland.
+When Walker decided to pursue physics, his mother encouraged him to apply to the Case Institute of Technology in Cleveland.
 Walker earned a baccalaureate degree in physics with honors from there in 1957.
-He earned a master's degree in 1958 and doctorate in 1962 from the University of Illinois.
-His dissertation was on the use of radiation to produce the particles that bind protons and neutrons together in the atomic nucleus.
+He earned a master's degree in 1958 and a doctorate in 1962 from the University of Illinois.
+His dissertation was on using radiation to produce the particles that bind protons and neutrons together in the atomic nucleus.